TomPrograms/cleanscript/Readme.md

 You can also provide other flags, relevant to Cleanscript through the command line:

 ```
---no-minify - This will stop Cleanscript from minifying the output.
+--no-minify       This will stop Cleanscript from minifying the output.
---no-mangle - If minifying, this will stop variable names from being mangled.
+--no-mangle       If minifying, this will stop variable names from being mangled.
---prettify - This will prettify the Cleanscript output.
+--prettify        This will prettify the Cleanscript output.
+--no-recursive    This stops recursive compilation of folders.
 ```

 ## Example